tenk224/vincere-test/README.md

     - Since most of the applications will read more than write, the master node will execute the write queries and the slave will execute the read queries.
     - When one or more slave nodes are down, the read queries will then be shifted to the master node.
     - When the master node is down, the other slave will elect a new master.
-    - Mult-master architecture is comlicated as we will need network file system for storing all masters' data and possible network lag issues.
+    - Multi-master architecture is comlicated as we will need network file system for storing all masters' data and possible network lag issues.
   - Use cache to serve frequent read query's results.

 > making the user experience in the browser very low latency even though a large portion of their user base will be from far away